puzzlehq/puzzle-sdk/packages/core/README.md

 The Puzzle SDK provides [React hooks](https://react.dev/reference/react) that enable interaction between a privacy dApp and the Puzzle Wallet.

-This SDK uses [WalletConnect v2](https://docs.walletconnect.com/) to communicate seamlessly with the extension and mobile wallets.

 ### Downloading the wallet

 You can download the wallet on the [chrome store](https://chromewebstore.google.com/detail/puzzle-wallet/fdchdcpieegfofnofhgdombfckhbcokj), or on [the app store](https://apps.apple.com/us/app/puzzle-aleo-wallet/id6450268321).